jorcamar/isic-dataset-kaggle-competition/README.md

 These were the main models that were tested:

 **Image Models:**
-- CNN from scratch: small CNN designed and trained from scratch with the training set.
+- CNN from scratch: simple CNN designed and trained from scratch with the training set.
 - Pre-trained CNNs + fine-tuning: ResNet50, VGG16, EfficientNet, DenseNet.
 While freezing certain layers during the fine-tuning was tested, not freezing any layers constantly gave the best performance.

 **Metadata Models:**